llvm/llvm-zorg/premerge/architecture.md

 ## GCP runners - Architecture overview

+We have two clusters to compose a high availability setup.
+The description below describes an individual cluster, but they are largely identical.
+Any relevant differences are explicitly enumerated.

-Our runners are hosted on a GCP Kubernetes cluster, and use the [Action Runner Controller (ARC)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller).
+Our runners are hosted on GCP Kubernetes clustesr, and use the [Action Runner Controller (ARC)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller).
-The cluster has 3 pools:
+The clusters have 3 pools:
   - llvm-premerge-linux
   - llvm-premerge-linux-service
   - llvm-premerge-windows